Conner Reeves

-In November 2005, he released the critically acclaimed EP Welcome to the Future through Still Waters Recordings.
+In November 2005, he released the EP Welcome to the Future through Still Waters Recordings.

 On 17 March 2007, a song he wrote titled "I Can", performed by former East 17 singer Brian Harvey, participated in the United Kingdom's national selection for the Eurovision Song Contest.
 He co-wrote the tracks "Mouth to Mouth" and "Porcelain" with X Factor winner Matt Cardle on his 2013 album Porcelain, as well as being credited with backing vocals and keyboards.
-After spending a couple of years writing and performing in South West France, he returned to London in 2016 where he now continues to write for various UK and International projects as well as working towards releasing new material as an artist in his own right.